 Solid Hardwood Flooring

-Solid wood flooring will come in a bunch of different types of wood, including both domestic (mainly North American species) and Exotic species.
-Because of the construction, it is a bit more expensive that engineered hardwood flooring.
-For some this is as factor that they get hung up on, but if you have a knack for solid wood, I would not let this sway you from your decision.
-A few bucks a sq. foot more, could affect your budget now, but in the long run, you may not be satisfied with your flooring if you are making your decision based on finances rather that your person preferences.
+Solid wood flooring has long been considered the gold standard of hardwood flooring and it comes with a price tag to match this ideal.
+Solid hardwood flooring comes in a variety of different types of wood, including both domestic (mainly North American species) and exotic wood species.
+Because of the construction, solid hardwood flooring is a bit more expensive than engineered hardwood flooring, but it has valuable attributes that may make it worth the added cost to you.
+For some, the expense of the solid hardwood is a factor that they get hung up on, but if you have a knack for solid wood, the added expense may be well worth it.
+A few bucks per square foot more could affect your budget now, but in the long run, you may not be satisfied with your flooring if you are making your decision based on finances alone rather that your personal preferences.

 Engineered Hardwood Flooring

-Many people are still a little unsure of how it is constructed and more often than not accuse it of being a laminate flooring.
+Most people don't really know how engineered hardwood floors are made and some even think that engineered hardwood flooring is the same thing as laminate flooring.
 This could not be further from the case though, because engineered hardwood floors contain no laminates.
-In fact it is constructed of 100% real wood.
+In fact engineered hardwood is constructed of 100 percent real wood - just not solid wood.
 It is actually made by gluing several plies of wood together with a decorative top layer of wood that has been finished to look just like solid hardwood.
+The resulting product is remarkably strong and attractive, making it a great choice for home improvements.

-As I’m sure you have guessed, this layer construction actually strengthens the structure of the flooring, and actually makes engineered hardwood flooring slightly more durable than solid hardwood.
-Unfortunately though you may only be able to refinish the surface of once or twice because after the top layer is gone, you are left with just the plied layers underneath.
-This being said though if taken carpet of, your engineered option has the ability to have a life span just as long as that of the solid wood option.
-So do not let that deter you from this amazing option.
+The way that engineered hardwoods are layered actually makes the product stronger than other types of flooring.
+In fact, engineered hardwood flooring is considered to be slightly more durable than solid hardwood flooring.
+Unlike solid hardwood flooring though, you may only be able to refinish the surface of once or twice because after the top layer is gone, you are left with just the plied layers underneath.
+This being said, if properly maintained, your engineered floor option has the ability to have a lifespan just as long as that of the solid wood option.

-The final thing that I will touch on about engineered wood floors is that they are much more moisture resistant that that of solids.
+The final difference between engineered wood floors and solid wood floors is that engineered wood floors are much more moisture resistant that that of solids.
 This allows you to install anywhere in the home without worrying about moderate moisture in the air.
-And because of the construction of the engineered hardwood flooring you will not have to worry about buckling as much.
+And because of the construction of the engineered hardwood flooring, you will not have to worry about buckling as much if exposed to moisture for a prolonged period of time.

-I hope that this comparison of Solid and Engineered hardwood floors have shined a light on which type of flooring will better serve your home and lifestyle.
-And I can’t wait to see your comments and opinions.
+At Georgia Carpet, we hope that this comparison of solid and engineered hardwood floors has shined a light on which type of flooring will better serve your home and lifestyle.
+If you're ready to order new engineered floors for your home, check out some of the best engineered hardwood floors online at Georgia Carpet.
 Until next time, Happy Flooring!